-The following section outlines several funding sources that could be utilized to fund the improvements outlined in this Plan.
+The following section outlines several funding sources that could be utilized to fund the improvements outlined in this plan.

-3-1.I CAPITAL IMPROVEMENTS PROGRAM
+3-1.I CAPITAL IMPROVEMENT PROGRAM (CIP)

-The County's Capital Improvements Program ("CIP") provides a roadmap for necessary capital improvements needed during the upcoming planning period, typically five years, and the proposed method to finance those improvements.
-The County's capital budget can be utilized to pay for a variety of public infrastructure projects identified in this Plan including improvements to public buildings and sites, utilities infrastructure, roadway and streetscape improvements, and creation of public spaces.
-The County should begin to connect the recommendations within this Plan to the capital planning process.
+The County's Capital Improvement Plan provides a roadmap for necessary capital improvements needed during the upcoming planning period, typically five years, and the proposed method to finance those improvements.
+The County's capital budget can be utilized to pay for a variety of public infrastructure projects identified in the plan including improvements to public buildings and sites, utilities infrastructure, roadway and streetscape improvements, and creation of public spaces.
+The County should begin to connect the recommendations within this plan to the capital planning process.

-3-1.II METROPOLITAN REDEVELOPMENT AREA
+3-1.II METROPOLITAN REDEVELOPMENT AREA (MRA)

-The designation of the Metropolitan Redevelopment Area ("MRA") creates a mechanism by which the County can target projects for rehabilitation, redevelopment, and private investment in order to stimulate economic redevelopment of the White Rock Town Center.
+The designation of the Metropolitan Redevelopment Area (MRA) creates a mechanism by which the County can target projects for rehabilitation, redevelopment, and private investment in order to stimulate economic redevelopment of the White Rock Town Center.
 The MRA district, which covers a large portion of the Town Center boundary, allows for the contribution of public resources to private redevelopment projects.
 Through the MRA, the County can: